monasca/monasca-docker/docs/pipelines.md

 ## Metric pipeline

-**Metrics** pipeline requires following services to be launched or available (providing they are hosted externally):
+**Metrics** pipeline requires the following services to be launched or available (providing they are hosted externally):

 * `agent-forwarder` - launches [monasca-agent-forwarder][1]